jdegoes/lambdaconf-2014-introgame/README.md

 }
 ```

-> **Note:** This definition of the `IO` monad will eventually blow the stack (see earlier discussion on trampolining!), but we'll eventually switch to Scalaz, which has a trampolined implementation that won't blow the stack.
+> **Note:** This definition of the `IO` monad will blow the stack for deeply recursive code, but we'll eventually switch to Scalaz, which has a trampolined implementation that won't blow the stack.

+Notice how the constructor for `IO` simply captures the effect in a *call-by-name* parameter, so it isn't actually evaluated, it's just stored as data inside the `IO` class.

 We can use `IO` to wrap ordinary Scala functions like `readLine()` and `println()` to make them purely-functional: